linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 24.08.2025
+- Topic: 30 seconds to your own social network
+- Directory: /posts/2025/August/24
+- Description: ``` Have you ever wondered what it would be like to run your own social network?
+Now you can do exactly that in only 30 seconds!
+We are not talking about programming knowledge or complicated installations.
+You are able to build your own little digital kingdom at web4.community and adapt it to your computer right away.
+It is faster than your coffee is ready and easier than writing an e-mail.
+Discover a new era of digital community and connect with like-minded people on your very own platform. ```

 ### 23.08.2025
 - Topic: TRIVE Apps
 - Directory: /posts/2025/August/23